allyapp/heroku_autoscaler/README.md

 * ``failed_upscales_alert:`` If the mailer is configured, the number of failed upscales that have to occur in order to send an alert email.
 * ``alert_frequency:`` Maximum frequency alert emails will be sent (seconds).
 * ``upscale_queue_time:`` Maximum queue time average to start upscaling (miliseconds).
-Recommendation: start upscaling after 100ms if the availability is not too critical.
+Recommendation: start upscaling after 100ms of request queueing time if the availability is not too critical.
 * ``downscale_queue_time:`` Minimum queue time average to start downscaling (miliseconds).
-Recommendation: Leave a few miliseconds of margin to start downscaling.
+Recommendation: Set a few miliseconds of margin to start downscaling, don't set the value to 0ms because unless there's no server load, it might not downscale.
-* ``exec_frequency:`` Frequency the scaler is being executed.
-It will be used for calculating the failed upsacles alert, it also has to be configured in the scheduler (seconds).
+* ``exec_frequency:`` Frequency the auto-scaler is being executed.
+It will be used for calculating the failed upscale alerts, it also has to be configured in the scheduler (seconds).

 #### Mailer

-As mailer, the gem [mail](https://github.com/mikel/mail) has been used to send the alert emails.
+As mailer, the gem [Mail](https://github.com/mikel/mail) has been used to send the alert emails.
 The idea is to eventually decouple this depency, but for the time being it will be kept.

 ````ruby
 email_config = {